AdobeDocs/campaign-web.en/help/v8/workflows/access-monitor.md

 >[!CONTEXTUALHELP]
 >id="acw_targeting_workflow_list"
 >title="Workflows"
 >abstract="In this screen, you can access the full list of standalone and campaign workflows, check their current status, last/next execution dates, and create a new workflow.
-Browse to the 'Template' tab to access available workflow templates."
+Browse to the 'Templates' tab to access available workflow templates."

 The **[!UICONTROL Workflows]** menu allows you to access the full list of workflows.
 This list includes both **standalone workflows** that have been created from this screen, and **campaign workflows**, which have been created within a campaign.